Skip to content

 Learn how to use Issuing to set rules on cards and cardholders to control spending.

-You can use spending controls to block merchant categories (for example, bakeries), countries, or merchant IDs, and to set spending limits such as 100 USD per authorization or 3000 USD per month.
-You can apply them to both Cards and Cardholders either by setting their spending_controls fields when you create them or by updating them later.
+You can use spending controls to block merchant categories (for example, bakeries), countries, or merchant IDs, and to set spending limits per authorization or per month.
+You can apply them to both Cards and Cardholders either by setting their spending_controls parameters when you create them or by updating them later.

 allowed_categories arrayList of categories of authorizations to allow.
 All other categories will be blocked.